 Annunciation Heights and the Coronavirus

 Here at Annunciation Heights, we are taking the Coronavirus (COVID-19) pandemic very seriously.
 We understand the gravity of the illness, and the potential threat that it poses both to guests and staff.
-For those reasons, we are currently closed to outside guests, following the Larimer County and State of Colorado Orders to Stay at Home.
-Nevertheless, we remain hopeful and prayerful that we will soon be able to open camp and resume camp programming for families and hosting guest groups throughout this fall!
+Nevertheless, we are excited to resume camp programming for families and hosting guest groups throughout this fall!
 We are committed to doing everything in our power to protect all those who visit this property from exposure or contagion, and we are excited for summer and all that it will hold.

 Below you will find helpful information about our response to the spread of this illness, as well as additional third party information to which we are adhering.

 Each guest/guest family will be required to have this GOVID-19 Guest Practices form signed in order to participate at any program at Annunciation Heights.

 We take pride in keeping our facilities clean and welcoming for all of our guests.
 Nevertheless, in this time of heightened fear, we are taking steps to maintain extra vigilance in sanitizing and disinfecting all public spaces.
 Following our Standard Operating Procedures for cleaning camp facilities, we are now enacting a daily cleaning regimen of all high-touch, public surfaces.
 Using industrial strength products HALT and NABC Concentrate 1 cleared for anti-viral management, we will comply with all State and Department of Health standards to reduce illness transmission.
 In accordance with good practice, we are also encouraging frequent and thorough hand-washing by all on-site.